 That’s all!
 You can pair them up with a cold glass of milk, tea, coffee or your drink of preference.

-How to store these walnuts and choc chunks cookies
+Best way to store these walnuts and chocolate chunks cookies

 Once they are at room temperature, you can store them in an air-tight container for around a week.